Bodenfelde: History

 Bodenfelde was first mentioned in a document signed by Louis the Pious in 833.
 In the High Middle Ages Bodenfelde was a part of the county of Dassel.
 Amelith, Nienover, Polier and Wahmbeck are villages nearby Bodenfelde which were incorporated in 1974.

-There used to be a Jewish community in Bodenfelde. with the impending oppression of the Nazi regime, they left.
+There used to be a Jewish community in Bodenfelde.
+With the impending oppression of the Nazi regime, they left.
 Having been sold to a farmer in 1937, the wooden synagogue from 1825 survived Kristallnacht when the owner defended it from vandals.
-In the early twenty-first century, the half-timbered building was dismantled and exactly re-constructed in nearby Goettingen, which had a Jewish community in need of a synagogue (the local one having been destroyed during Kristallnacht.
+In the early twenty-first century, the half-timbered building was dismantled and exactly re-constructed in nearby Göttingen, which had a Jewish community in need of a synagogue (the local one having been destroyed during Kristallnacht.